Asymptotically conformal CFL quark matter within a nonlocal chiral quark model: Nonlocal NJL model at high densities

-It is also interesting to consider another version of the NJL model with the scalar and vector interactions treated nonlocally but the diquark pairing one kept local.
-In this case the formfactor in Eq. (\ref{XXIII}) should be set $g_{\bf k}=1$ and the effects of vector and scalar interactions can be neglected since $\omega_\infty$ and $\sigma_\infty$ are finite and vanish, respectively.
+It is also interesting to consider another version of the NJL model with the scalar and vector interactions treated nonlocally but the diquark pairing kept local.
+In this case the formfactor in Eq. (\ref{XXIII}) should be set $g_{\bf k}=1$ and the effects of vector and scalar interactions can be neglected since $\omega_\infty$ is finite and $\sigma_\infty$ vanishes.
 As it is shown below, the pairing gap diverges if the corresponding interaction is treated locally.
 Moreover, $\Delta_\infty\gg\mu$ in this case, which allows us to approximate $\epsilon^\pm_{j{\bf k}}\simeq\mp\Delta\zeta_j$.
 This cancels the zero point terms of quarks and antiquarks in Eq. (\ref{XXIII}) and, unlike the nonlocal NJL model, yields the divergent $\Delta_\infty=G_D\tilde{d}\mu^3/3\pi^2$.
-As expected, quark chemical potential is negligibly small compared to this asymptotic of the quark pairing gap.
+As expected, quark chemical potential is negligibly small compared to this asymptotote of the quark pairing gap.
 In this case the quark contribution to the thermodynamic potential reads $-\tilde d\Delta_\infty\mu^3/6\pi^2$, while the resulting pressure, speed of sound and dimensionless interaction measure attain the nonconformal values $p=G_D\tilde d^2\mu^6/36\pi^4$, $c_S^2=1/5$ and $\delta=2/15$.

 The considered examples demonstrate that local vector and diquark interaction channels break the asymptotically conformal behavior of quark matter.
 Thus, nonlocal treatment of the quark-quark interactions in the NJL model is crucial for reaching the conformal limit of QCD.